MattFiler/OpenGL_AlienPong/README.md

 # Pong Terminal
-An Alien: Isolation inspired remake of the classic 2D game for ESD based on ASGE.
+An Alien: Isolation inspired remake of the classic 2D game Pong.

 ## Build Instructions
 Open the solution in Visual Studio 2017.
 Don't forget to update your Working Directory to "$(OutDir)" and Windows SDK Version in the project properties to your installed version.